 - Assistantship: Assistantships are awarded to graduate students with the expectation of appropriate professional service.
 Graduate assistants are apprentices in the profession, and while the service aspect is emphasized in the definition in order to make a distinction, Graduate Assistants, first and foremost, are students and valued members of the community of scholars.
 They are chosen for their scholarship and manifest interest in the discipline as well as their ability to perform the needed service.
 The service of a Graduate Teaching Assistant (T.A.) consists primarily of activities directly related to teaching, while the service of a Graduate Research Discovery Assistant (R.D.) consists primarily of research activity under the supervision of a faculty member or administrator.
 The service of a Graduate Research Application Assistant (R.A.) includes all other professional work in the unit accepted as appropriate and germane to the student’s educational goal.

 - Fellowship: Fellowships are awarded to students who have distinguished themselves by outstanding academic achievement or special abilities.
 Fellowships are provided by the University or by another donor with the approval of the University.
 The fellowship grant (stipend) is a gift to help the fellow achieve an educational goal.
-Most fellowships also carry a tuition scholarship.
-The service required of graduate assistants/associates may vary among departments, each of which determines its own range of appropriate possibilities subject to administrative review.
+Most fellowships also carry a tuition award.
+The service required of graduate assistants may vary among departments, each of which determines its own range of appropriate possibilities subject to administrative review.
 Whatever kind of service is expected, however, a full assistantship in any department consists of twenty hours of service per week or its equivalent.
 Details of service will be outlined in each fellows letter of award.
 Equivalency is calculated on the basis of the value assigned by a department to the performance of each particular service.